-4.1.
-The following planning history is considered relevant to the current proposal:

-21/03426/OUT - resolution to grant outline consent for up to 78 dwellings subject to prior completion of a Section 106 planning obligation agreement (referenced as Phase 1).

-21/03484/SO - Screening Opinion to the above outline - EIA not required.

-It was resolved to grant the outline planning permission for the 78 dwellings under 21/03426/OUT on the grounds that the site was close to very local amenities, it formed a natural bowl at the base of the slope, and any harmful landscape impact would not outweigh the benefits of the proposal having regard to the fact that the Council could not demonstrate a five-year housing land supply at the time of the determination.

-22/03064/OUT - Outline planning application for up to 176 dwellings and associated open space with all matters reserved other than access - Application Withdrawn.
+- 4.1.
+The following planning history is considered relevant to the current proposal: - 21/03426/OUT Outline permission consented for up to 78 dwellings subject to prior completion of a Section 106 planning obligation agreement (referenced as Phase 1). - 21/03484/SO Screening Opinion to the above outline EIA not required. - 4.2.
+It was resolved to grant the outline planning permission for the 78 dwellings under 21/03426/OUT on the grounds that the site was close to very local amenities, it formed a natural bowl at the base of the slope, and any harmful landscape impact would not outweigh the benefits of the proposal having regard to the fact that the Council could not demonstrate a five-year housing land supply at the time of the determination. - 22/03064/OUT Outline planning application for up to 176 dwellings and associated open space with all matters reserved other than access Application Withdrawn. - 23/03366/OUT Outline planning application for up to 117 dwellings and associated open space with all matters reserved other than access Application Refused and an appeal against that refusal currently held in abeyance by PINS pending resolution of this new application for 114 dwellings on the same site.